shabegger/flexible-dnd/README.md

 App = DragDropContext(App);
 ```

-Apply the `DragSource` composition constructor to any components that will render draggable elements.
+Apply the `DragSource` composable to any components that will render draggable elements.
 The function `connectDragSource` will be available on `props`, and should be applied to any elements that should be draggable.

 You must handle rendering dragged elements yourself.
 If a `DragSource` currently has a dragged element, `props.isDragging` will be `true`.
 If the component contains multiple draggable elements, you can apply the `key` property to those elements, and the value corresponding to the dragged element will be passed down as `props.dragKey`.
 The drag deltas are available via `props.dragDeltaX` and `props.dragDeltaY`.